kevinlin/ai-sdlc-playbook/docs/workflow/project-setup.md

 Once your project setup is complete, proceed to the feature development lifecycle:

-**[Functional Requirements](feature-based-development/02-functional-requirement.md)** - Start by defining what your system should do from a user's perspective, including expected behaviors, UI elements, and testable features.
+**[Requirement Specification](feature-based-development/02-requirement-specification.md)** - Start by defining what your system should do from a user's perspective, including expected behaviors, UI elements, and testable features.